Field Sales KPIs: 10 Revenue-Driving Metrics

 How to Measure and Improve

-- Benchmark: Establish a baseline ADS, then set targets for improvement, like a 15% increase quarter-over-quarter.
-Segment benchmarks by product line or customer tier; enterprise deals will naturally be larger than SMB deals.
+- Benchmark: Segment by product line; enterprise deals are naturally larger than SMB deals.

 5. Sales Cycle Length (Time to Close)